Nirvana (band): 1993: In Utero

-Disbandment and aftermath (1994–1997)
+1994–1996: Death of Cobain and disbandment

+In the weeks following his hospitalization in Rome, Cobain's heroin addiction resurfaced.
+Following an intervention, he was persuaded to enter drug rehabilitation.
+After less than a week, Cobain scaled the 6-foot wall and escaped, then returned to Seattle.
+On April 6, 1994, it was announced that Nirvana withdrew from their planned appearance at the Lollapalooza 94 tour due to Cobain's ongoing health problems, with reports that they had broken up.
+Two days later, on April 8, Cobain was found dead of a self-inflicted shotgun wound to the head at his home in the Denny-Blaine neighborhood of the city.
+He had died approximately three days earlier.
+Until the discovery of his body, Cobain had been missing since escaping the rehabilitation center.

 Cobain's death drew international attention and became a topic of public fascination and debate.
 Within hours, stocks ran low of Nirvana records in stores, and Nirvana sales rose dramatically in the United Kingdom.
 Unused tickets for Nirvana concerts sold for inflated prices on the used market.
 The inflation was triggered by the manager of Brixton Academy, who lied on BBC Radio 1 that fans were purchasing tickets as a "piece of history", in an effort to retain the money he stood to lose from ticket refunds.
 A public vigil for Cobain was held on April 10, 1994, at a park at Seattle Center, drawing approximately 7,000 mourners, followed by a final ceremony on May 31, 1999.